 Book Riot is always on the prowl for new contributors.
 If you can write something smart or funny or interesting or provocative about books in the space of about 600-800 words, we’re interested in hearing from you.

 To be considered, complete the form below and provide links to two original writing samples that have not previously been published elsewhere.
 Please also include your résumé or CV.
 Samples and your résumé must be submitted via links in this form.
 Please use Google Docs or Dropbox (make sure the Google Docs aren’t locked!).
-Emailed applications and attachments will not be read.
+Emailed applications, attachments, and linked blog or website pages will not be read.

 We do not accept unsolicited pitches to write for us on a post-by-post basis, and will not respond to requests that do not arrive through the below application.

-What Not to Send: Please don’t submit traditional book reviews or links to Goodreads, LibraryThing, Amazon, etc. Also, please do not submit image-heavy pieces (like our Book Fetish or Literary Tourism series, or a collection of 10 awesome bookish t-shirts); we want to get a feel for your voice and writing style.
+Please don’t submit traditional book reviews, interviews, or links to Goodreads, LibraryThing, Amazon, etc. Also, please do not submit image-heavy pieces (like our Book Fetish or Literary Tourism series, or a collection of 10 awesome bookish t-shirts); we want to get a feel for your voice and writing style.

 So, what are you waiting for, convince us!
 (And yes, we compensate contributors.)